 Energizing, but Proceed with Caution

 Lattes and Cappuccinos

 These sugary coffee shop delights bundle caffeine with a whole lot of flavor.
+(Make your own version at home.)
 Along with frothy milk and flavored syrups, the drinks are made with multiple shots of espresso.
 Most baristas will fit two shots of espresso into your large latte.